drostron/slamdata-docs/source/slamdown-reference.rst

 Section 4 - Evaluated SQL² Queries
 ----------------------------------

-SlamDown extends Markdown by allowing you to evaluate a SQL² query and insert the results into the rendered content, including the form elements listed in Seciton 5 below.
+SlamDown extends Markdown by allowing you to evaluate an SQL² query and insert the results into the rendered content, including the form elements listed in Section 5 below.
 Start the query with an exclamation point and then contain the SQL² query between double backtick (``````) characters.